-Part A Part B Total Minimum 1 and Maximum • 2 questions will be given from each module, out 2 Questions from each of which 1 question should be answered. module. • Each question can have a maximum of 2 sub - • Total of 6 Questions, each divisions.
+Part A Part B Total • Minimum 1 and Maximum • 2 questions will be given from each module, out 2 Questions from each of which I question should be answered. module. • Each question can have a maximum of 2 sub 50 • Total of 6 Questions, each divisions.
 50 carrying 3 marks • Each question carries 8 marks.
 (6x3 =18marks) (4x8 = 32 marks)

-Course Outcome Bloom's Knowledge Level (KL) 601 Understand the fundamentals of various economic issues using laws K2 CO1 and learn the concepts of demand, supply, elasticity and production function.
-Develop decision making capability by applying concepts relating to K3 CO2 costs and revenue, and acquire knowledge regarding the functioning of firms in different market situations.
-CO3 Outline the macroeconomic principles of monetary and fiscal systems, K2 000 national income and stock market.
+Bloom's Knowledge Level (KL) C01 Understand the fundamentals of various economic issues using laws K2 function.
+Develop decision making capability by applying concepts relating to К3 CO2 costs and revenue, and acquire knowledge regarding the functioning of firms in different market situations.
+CO3 Outline the macroeconomic principles of monetary and fiscal systems, K2 national income and stock market.
 Make use of the possibilities of value analysis and engineering, and K3 CO4 solve simple business problems using break even analysis, cost benefit analysis and capital budgeting techniques.